 Christmas Decorations in Guatemala

 Christmas decorations in Guatemala show up everywhere in December, from public plazas and shopping centers to hotel courtyards, churches, restaurants, homes, and neighborhood streets.
-You will see Christmas trees, nacimientos, garlands, lights, poinsettias, pine needles, and all kinds of decorations that mix Catholic tradition, family memory, and Guatemalan creativity.
+You will see Christmas trees, nacimientos, garlands, lights, poinsettias, pine needles, and decorations that mix Catholic tradition, family memory, and Guatemalan creativity.

 In Antigua, the decorations feel especially beautiful because of the colonial architecture.
 La Merced is often decorated, streets around the historic center glow with lights, hotel courtyards feel festive, and many rooftops and restaurants create special holiday settings.
 The cool nights make it feel even more Christmas-like, especially if you are walking with hot chocolate or coffee in hand.

 In Guatemala City, Christmas decorations are more urban and elaborate.
 Places like Paseo Cayalá, Avenida Las Américas, Oakland Place, and major malls usually put up large displays, lights, trees, and family-friendly photo spots.
-If you are traveling with kids or spending time in the city, this can be an easy way to enjoy a festive evening without needing to plan around a procession or holiday event.
+If you are traveling with kids or spending time in the city, this can be an easy way to enjoy a festive evening without planning around a procession.

 Traditional Guatemalan Christmas Foods